kabbala/grammatica_latina/source/reference.rst

 ..
 [Andrews] Ethan Allen Andrews & Soloman Stoddard, :title-reference:`A Grammar of the Latin Language; for the Use of Schools and Colleges.`\(Boston: Crocker and Brewster), 18th ed., 1849.

 ..
-[AnG] Allen & Greenough, :title-reference:`A Latin Grammar for Schools and Colleges, founded on Comparative Grammar`, 1903.
+[AnG] Allen & Greenough, :title-reference:`New Latin Grammar for Schools and Colleges, founded on Comparative Grammar`, 1903.

 ..
 [Cassell] :ref:`Cassell's Latin Dictionary`, 1904.